marcodeangelis/stochastic-area-metric/README.md

 [![DOI](https://zenodo.org/badge/326476924.svg)](https://zenodo.org/badge/latestdoi/326476924)

 # Area metric code
-This repository gathers code for computing the stochastic area metric.
-In Python and Matlab.
+This repository gathers code for computing the stochastic area metric, in Python.

 To cite this repository use: